rfuzzo/MWSE/docs/source/apis/string.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

 This library provides generic functions for string manipulation, such as finding and extracting substrings, and pattern matching.
-When indexing a string in Lua, the first character is at position 1 (not at 0, as in C).
+When indexing a string in Lua, the first character is at position `1` (not at `0`, as in C).
 Indices are allowed to be negative and are interpreted as indexing backwards, from the end of the string.
-Thus, the last character is at position -1, and so on.
+Thus, the last character is at position `-1`, and so on.
+Several functions in this library (e.g., `find`, `gfind`, `gsub`), make use of [Lua patterns](https://www.lua.org/pil/20.2.html).

 ## Functions